wp-plugins/woopra/readme.txt

 == Frequently Asked Questions ==

 Q. What is Woopra?
-A. Woopra is Web Analytics company.
+A. Woopra is Customer Analytics company.
 Learn more about Woopra at http://www.woopra.com

 Q. How to setup Woopra for WordPress?
 A. Simply install the Woopra plugin and activate it.
 You'll start watching visitors instantly.